 East Cornwall · PL13

 We prepare site-specific concept design, planning drawings and supporting documents that give your project the strongest possible chance of consent — and a clear path through Cornwall Council's planning process.
-In Polperro, that work is shaped by the place itself — Polperro is a famously photogenic East Cornwall fishing village with a tight Conservation Area covering the harbour, smugglers' cottages and the steep lanes inland — vehicle access is restricted in the village core, with a building stock that leans toward whitewashed cottages around the harbour and Victorian villas above the village.
+Every Polperro project we take on begins with reading the local context — Polperro is a famously photogenic East Cornwall fishing village with a tight Conservation Area covering the harbour, smugglers' cottages and the steep lanes inland — vehicle access is restricted in the village core, with a building stock that leans toward modern infill on the upper lanes and Victorian villas above the village.

 Local context